grjsmith/practical_strategy_for_technologists/Chapter6.md

 **The strategist then, should have no thought or object so much at heart as the study of solving problems.**

-Machievelli goes on to say that the prince should learn the landscape of their principality and condition their body so that the prince can lead their military.
+Machiavelli goes on to say that the prince should learn the landscape of their principality and condition their body so that the prince can lead their military.
 He also describes how the prince should exercise their mind discussing hypothetical military situations and studying historical accounts.

 The same is true for the strategist.
 The principality is replaced by the problem space.
 Hypothetical situations still need to be discussed with trusted confidants and peers.
 The strategist has more tools than these at their disposal though, tools like Risks, Assumptions, Issues and Dependency (RAID) logs, software tests, vulnerability tools, penetration tests and chaos monkey implementations all help the strategist formulate and create solutions for hypothetical problems.
 Nothing prepares an organisation for solving problems better than one that has optimised it’s flow of work so that nothing impedes their team’s progress.